Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/user_op.md

 ### Process of Writing a Custom Op

 1. Implementation and registration of op：The implementation of op is primarily used for forward digraph composition which includes specifying the name of op, inputs, outputs, configuration attributes and the necessary functions to infer the shape and data type of the tensor.

 2. Implementation and registration of the kernel for an op: The kernel is responsible for the specific computational process during running and an op may correspond to multiple kernels

 3. (optional) Implementation and registration of op's corresponding grad: If the custom op needs to support backward spreading.
 Then we need to implement and register a backward function for it.

-4. Compile the link to get so file
+4. Compile and link to get so file

-5. Load the so file in Python and use `oneflow.user_op_builder` to wrap a custom op which written in C++.
+5. Load the so file in Python and use `oneflow.user_op_builder` to wrap a custom op written in C++.

 6. Testing.